Here We Go Again (SR-71 album)

-Here We Go Again is the third and final studio album by rock band SR-71, recorded during 2003 and released on May 21, 2004.
+Here We Go Again is the third and final studio album by American rock band SR-71, recorded during 2003 and released on May 21, 2004.
 It wasn't released outside Japan, although it was available on the band's website through a Japanese import.

 On November 26, 2010, the album was finally released in the United States, more than six years after its initial release in Japan in May 2004, after being recorded during 2003.
 The North American version is available through iTunes, Amazon.com MP3, and other digital retailers and has all the tracks remastered, as well as 3 additional live bonus tracks, and a different track list order.